DynoAbd786-Uni/distributed-cw2/README.md

     ]
 }
 ```
-Entries can be added, removed or modified, but must remain in this `products` list to be able to run.
+Entries can be added, removed or modified inside this .json file, but must remain in this `products` list to be able to run.